cnr-isti-vclab/piccante/README.md

 DEPENDENCIES:
 ==============
 Piccante uses STB image library for reading and writing PNG and JPEG files.
-This library can be found here: https://github.com/nothings/stb
+STB can be downloaded here:
+https://github.com/nothings/stb

 By default this library is needed to run all examples, and needs to be localed